run-ai/docs/docs/Administrator/Researcher-Setup/limit-to-node-group.md

 ## Why?

 In some business scenarios, you may want to direct the Run:AI scheduler to schedule a Workload to a specific node or a node group.
-For example, in some academic institutions, hardware is bought using a specific grant and thus "belongs" to a specific research group.
+For example, in some academic institutions, Hardware is bought using a specific grant and thus "belongs" to a specific research group.

-Run:AI allows this "taint" by labeling a node, or a set of nodes and then during scheduling, using the flag ``--node-type <label>`` to force this allocation
+Run:AI allows this "taint" by labeling a node, or a set of nodes and then during scheduling, using the flag `--node-type <label>` to force this allocation

 ## Configuring Node Groups